-Bluebeam Batch Seal is a standard part of the AEC permit submission workflow.
-It's fast, it's reliable, and it's how firms at scale handle signature and seal placement on hundreds of sheets.
-But when sheets are exported from Revit, there's a problem that breaks the entire process: Bluebeam places every stamp in the wrong location.
+Bluebeam Batch Sign & Seal is a standard part of the AEC permit submission workflow because it can sign and seal dozens of sheets in one pass.
+But when those sheets are exported from Revit, the batch feature can fail and place every stamp in the wrong location.

-You can work around it โ manually place stamps, use a different export method, adjust Bluebeam seal definitions for each sheet size.
-But these are all band-aids on a problem that has a real solution: rewrite the internal PDF coordinate geometry.
+You can work around it by signing sheets one at a time, changing export methods, or adjusting Bluebeam settings per sheet size.
+But the real fix is to correct the internal PDF coordinates.
 That's exactly what Fix PDF Coordinates does, and it does it to an entire folder in seconds.

 Select the folder containing your Revit-exported PDFs.
 No sorting or renaming needed.
 The tool scans all PDFs in the folder.